rjchow/SolidityIntro_20121208/PITCHME.md

 +++

 Ether
-- Ether     : a transferable unit of value
+- Ether     : A transferable unit of value
-- Gas       : the cost of an opcode
+- Gas       : The cost of an opcode
-- GasPrice  : how many ethers per unit of gas
+- GasPrice  : How many ethers per unit of gas

 Note:
 Opcode Costs